 Home style food & Snuck-Bar (LLBO).

-Homestyle food in Steamul Sauna keep up the Russian tradition of gathering family and friends around the table.
-Steamul Sauna is the best way to top off every banya visit.
+Home food keep up the Russian tradition of gathering family and friends around the table.
+Russian style steam sauna in Ontario is the best way to top off every banya visit.
 You don't even have to get dressed.
 Step out of the sauna and right into our dining room in your robe and sauna hat.